ez98/HawkSoar/README.md

 # LATEST UPDATES - 4/16/2023
 ### models.py, forms.py, views.py, urls.py, admin.py, settings.py have all been updated.
 Please update these files.
-### Please deletes all HTML files in 'templates' folder inside of the 'db_connect' folder and then copy and paste the HTML files from this update to your templates folder
+### I have also updated all the HTML files in the templates folder extensively, please update this folder
 ### Also, notice that I have added 'static/db_connect/images' directory and then added an image file in there.
 This is also an update, but not required.
 I was just doing some testing with images.
 ### Then run 'python manage.py makemigrations' and python manage.py migrate' so that the changes in models.py can take affect in the database
 ### If you get any migration errors let me know.
 Usually when I get errors, I delete all tables in my instance and then try migrating again.